ironhack-labs/lab-css-spotify-clone/README.md

 #### Navbar

 - The navbar should be `position: fixed`.
-- `float` the logo to the left, and float a `ul` with the links to the right.
+- Align the logo to the left and the `ul` with the links to the right, either using `float` or `flex`.

 #### Large image background with text